KoelLabs/ML/DEVELOPMENT.md

     - Pro-tip: select the virtual environment in your IDE, e.g. in VSCode, click the Python version in the bottom left corner and select the virtual environment
 2. Duplicate the `.env.example` file and rename it to `.env`.
 Fill in the necessary environment variables.
 3. Run the commands in './scripts/install.sh', e.g., with `. ./scripts/install.sh`.
-    - This will create a virtual environment and install the necessary dependencies.
-You should always activate the virtual environment with `. ./venv/bin/activate` before running any scripts.
+    - This will install dependencies.
+You should always activate your virtual environment `. ./venv/bin/activate` before running any scripts.
-    - You can select the virtual environment in VS Code by clicking on the Python version in the bottom left corner in any Python file (enter 'venv/bin/python' as the interpreter path).

 ### With Conda